MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-applications-on-iis/cubecart-on-iis.md

 First you will need to download latest stable release of CubeCart application.
 For this article we used CubeCart\_3.0.17 Full Package that can be downloaded from the mirror
 [https://www.cubecart.com/site/helpdesk/index.php?\_m=downloads&amp;\_a=view&amp;parentcategoryid=1&amp;pcid=5&amp;nav=0,5](https://www.cubecart.com/site/helpdesk/index.php?_m=downloads&amp;_a=view&amp;parentcategoryid=1&amp;pcid=5&amp;nav=0,5)

-Once you downloaded the package, uncompress it and copy files and folders to C:\Inetpub\wwwroot\cubecart.
+Once you downloaded the package, uncompress it and copy files and folders to `C:\Inetpub\wwwroot\cubecart`.

 ## Set Up the Database